mailjet/api-documentation/guides/_send-api.md

  - Delivery delay: notifies you when emails are delivered slower than expected.
  - Unusual statistics: sends you an alert when delivery, bounce or open rate are lower or higher than your predefined threshold.

-Mailjet’s Real-time monitoring will inform you by email, Slack or even SMS based on alert
+ Mailjet’s Real-time monitoring will inform you by email, Slack or even SMS based on the alert configuration.

-After creating your categories and alerts in our [user interface](https://app.mailjet.com/monitoring#overview), you can leverage the <code>MonitoringCategory</code> property to specify which category the message you are sending is related to.
+After creating your categories and alerts in our [user interface](https://app.mailjet.com/monitoring/overview), you can leverage the <code>MonitoringCategory</code> property to specify which category the message you are sending is related to.

 Learn more about [Mailjet Real-time Monitoring](https://www.mailjet.com/feature/real-time-monitoring).

-##Send API JSON properties
+## Send API JSON properties

 ### Payload property

-The Send API payload will contain only one property <code>Messages</code>, which is collection of messages, represented as JSON array.
+The Send API payload will contain only one property <code>Messages</code>, which is a collection of messages, represented as a JSON array.

 ### Message JSON properties